 Haben Girma empowers students with disabilities to become better self-advocates, and teaches families and educators to set high expectations.
-The first deafblind student at Harvard Law School, she is on her way to becoming a disability rights lawyer.
-Business Insider ranked her among the 21 Most Impressive Students at Harvard Law School, and the White House recognized her as a Champion of Change.
-After law school, Haben will serve as a Skadden Fellow at Disability Rights Advocates where she will work to increase the accessibility of digital instructional materials at colleges and universities.
-Haben strongly believes that education leads to positive change.
-Through her many speeches and workshops, Haben educates the public about essential civil rights issues.
+During her time as a student, Business Insider ranked her among the 21 Most Impressive Students at Harvard Law School, and the White House recognized her as a Champion of Change.
+Haben currently serve as a Skadden Fellowship Attorney at Disability Rights Advocates, a non-profit law firm dedicated to protecting the rights of people with disabilities around the country.
+As a member of DRA’s team in Berkeley, California, Haben works to improve access to education for students with disabilities.